How Does a Franking Machine Work?

 Installing a Franking Machine

-Once a business has made the decision to reduce their postage costs and increase their efficiency by investing in a franking machine, there are a number of steps involved in actually using it.
+Once you have made the decision to reduce postage costs and increase efficiency by investing in a franking machine, there are a number of steps involved in actually using it.

 As for setting it up, many franking machines are self-install models, and can be set up reasonably quickly, though some will come with the option to be installed by a trained engineer.